-- In the case of a country like Jordan which is considered to be one of the scarcest water countries in the world where annual per capita availability of renewable resources for all uses for the year 2021 is less than 100 m3, which is far below the absolute poverty line.
-This severe water shortages situation has been recently challenged by new external elements - (1) climate change which simply means more water shortages and suffering from lack of water supply-a lifetime challenge Jordanians will most probably have to live and struggle with it for many years to come.
-Due to climate change impact temporal and spatial rainfall will have a significant impact on the availability of water and the continuity of irrigated and rainfed agriculture with all associated negative impacts on water and food security.
-The resulted high temperature rates, increase intensity of heat waves and the severity of drought, will definitely lead to high evaporation rates, increase water demand for the agriculture sector by about 18%.
-Such additional needed water supplies as a result of climate change, will not be compensated in anyway due to lack of affordable and easily accessible water supplies.
+In the case of a country like Jordan which is considered to be one of the scarcest water countries in the world where annual per capita availability of renewable resources for all uses for the year 2021 is less than 100 m3 - which is far below the absolute poverty line, climate change impact will add more pressure to the already stressed resources putting the concept of sustainability in question.
+This severe water shortages situation has been recently challenged by the following:

-(2) Influx of refugees to Jordan from neighboring countries; the latest was the
+- (1) climate change which simply means more water shortages and suffering from lack of water supply-a lifetime challenge Jordanians will most probably have to live and struggle with it for many years to come.
+Due to climate change impact, temporal and spatial rainfall will have a significant impact on the availability of water and the continuity of irrigated and rainfed agriculture with all associated negative impacts on water and food security.
+According to recent studies, the southeastern part of Jordan will lose by the end of the Century about 15-25% of the annual rainfall amount due to temperature increase and climate change. - The resulted high temperature rates, increase intensity of heat waves and the severity of drought, will definitely lead to high evaporation rates, increase water demand for the agriculture sector by about 18%.
+Such additional needed water supplies as a result of climate change, will not be compensated in anyway due to lack of affordable and easily accessible water supplies. - (2) The MENA region including Jordan has the greatest expected economic loss from climate- related water scarcity, estimated at 6-14% of GDP by 20 - (3) Influx of refugees to Jordan from neighboring countries; the latest was the